bleachga/bleachga.github.io/Developing_in_PHP_Using_Docker.md

 1. It won't take very long to set up.
 2. It won't use a lot of space.
 3. You'll make no changes to the actual container.
-You won't need to ssh into it for any reason.Recruit
+You won't need to ssh into it for any reason.
 4. The container will be quite disposable.
 Meaning:  you can delete it and create a new one without losing anything.
 5. You can use the tools on your Mac -- your IDE, your mysql client, etc.